Most foreign nationals must obtain a visa at a U.S. Consulate or Embassy in their home country before coming to the U.S. to study or work.

 If the non-immigrant visa expires after the foreign national is lawfully admitted to the U.S., it is permissible for him/her to remain in the U.S. as long as the I-94 record and other immigration documents remain valid.
 However, as soon as the foreign national departs the U.S., a new visa is required to re-enter.

 Note: In most cases, international students will need to apply for an F-1 visa.
 Others may need to apply for J-1 (exchange visitor) visa.
-Click Here for more information.
+Click here to be directed to the Department of Homeland Security for more information on visa classification.